Goldstern's principle about unions of null sets: Abstract

 \section{Abstract}

-Goldstern showed in \cite{Goldstern1993} that the union of a real-parametrized, increasing family of Lebesgue measure zero sets has also Lebesgue measure zero provided that the sets are uniformly $\boldsig^1_1$.
+Goldstern showed in \cite{Goldstern1993} that the union of a real-parametrized, monotone family of Lebesgue measure zero sets has also Lebesgue measure zero provided that the sets are uniformly $\boldsig^1_1$.
 Our aim is to study to what extent we can drop the $\boldsig^1_1$ assumption.
-We show that $\CH$ implies the negation of Goldstern's principle for the pointclass of all subsets.
-Moreover we show that Goldstern's principle for the pointclass of all subsets is consistent with $\ZFC$.
+We show Goldstern's principle for the pointclass $\boldpi^1_1$ holds.
+We show that Goldstern's principle for the pointclass of all subsets is consistent with $\ZFC$ and show its negation follows from $\CH$.
 Also we prove that Goldstern's principle for the pointclass of all subsets holds both under $\ZF + \AD$ and in Solovay models.